Augusta Groove

-The Augusta Groove was a team in the Premier Basketball League (PBL) that previously played in the Continental Basketball Association (CBA) and the modern American Basketball Association (ABA).
+The Augusta Groove was a basketball team that played in the modern American Basketball Association (ABA), the Continental Basketball Association (CBA), and the Premier Basketball League (PBL).
 Formerly, the team was known as the Charlotte Krunk in the ABA, where they played at Charlotte, North Carolina's Cricket Arena, and the Atlanta Krunk of the CBA.

 History

 Charlotte, North Carolina (2006–07)

 The franchise began operations in 2005 as the Charlotte Krunk.
 It never actually played a game in Charlotte, however.
 Just before the 2005-06 season, nearly all of the teams in their division shut down, forcing the team to suspend operations between December 2005 and January 2006.
 Team owner Duane "Spyder-D" Hughes announced the suspension of operations in an emotional letter on the team's website, thanking the city of Charlotte and the businesses that helped his team.
 In the letter he announced plans for a celebrity basketball game, and youth concert to be held at Cricket Arena.